tap349/tap349.github.io/_posts/2018-01-07-elixir-credo.md

       \ }
 ```

-ALE runs this command when for `credo` linter:
+ALE runs this command for `credo` linter:
 `mix credo suggest --format=flycheck --read-from-stdin %s`.

-the main point is that there's no `--strict` option which means
+the main point is that `--strict` option is missing which
-that low priority issues are not displayed.
+means that low priority issues are not displayed by ALE.

-this can be circumvented, say, by changing check of interest
+this can be circumvented, if required, by changing check of
-priority in _.credo.exs_:
+interest priority in _.credo.exs_:

 ```diff
 -{Credo.Check.Readability.MaxLineLength, priority: :low, max_length: 80},